Jessica Strawser inks deal with Lake Union for two new novels:

-Jessica Strawser just completed a distinguished term as 2019 Writer-in-Residence for the Library Foundation of Cincinnati and Hamilton County.
+Jessica Strawser recently completed a distinguished term as 2019 Writer-in-Residence for the Library Foundation of Cincinnati and Hamilton County.
 Many of her offerings for readers and fellow writers through the program are still accessible online—including the “Inside the Writer’s Head” podcast, online articles, and more.

 - Starred Review in Publishers Weekly: “Masterful … Works equally well as an airtight thriller and a memorable depiction of an old friendship growing increasingly strained.
 Fans of well-written suspense are in for a treat.”
 (Dec.
 24, 2018 issue)